pbulato1/Astromaders/README.md

 1. Play
 - Starts the game.
 2. Help
-- Pressing this option leads you to the screen explaining all of the game's rules and controls.
+- Pressing this option leads to the screen explaining all of the game's rules and controls.
 3. Exit
 - Quits the game.